Crawl Space Encapsulation in Portland, OR

 Portland's housing stock divides into three rough generations, each with a different encapsulation scope:

 • Pre-1940 inner Portland (Sellwood, St. Johns, NE Alameda, Mt.
 Tabor, Laurelhurst, Hawthorne, Buckman).
-Original cedar joists, dirt floors, low clearance often under 18 inches.
+Original old-growth Douglas fir joists, dirt floors, low clearance often under 18 inches.
 Encapsulation here may require partial regrading or insulated tub crawl liners and almost always involves rim joist air sealing.

 • 1970s-90s Westside tract homes (Beaverton, Hillsboro, Tigard, Aloha).
 Degraded 4-mil or 6-mil poly from the original build, sagging R-19 batt insulation between floor joists, often rodent-damaged.
 Encapsulation typically includes batt removal, new R-30 floor batt or wall foam, and a fresh reinforced vapor barrier.